 TRANSITION YEAR WORK EXPERIENCE 2021/2022

 In recent years, prior to the Covid restrictions, McKevitt King Architects had experienced a huge increase in the number of students applying for work experience with us.
-We have always had a policy of facilitating all these students, with no one ever being turned away.
+We have always had a policy of facilitating as many of these students as physically possible.
 However, due to current restrictions the office is closed the public – the office is being staffed with a skeleton crew at present.
 Due to both the office closure and the public health guidelines we are unable to facilitate TY work experience placements for the moment.
 We will review the situation in September 2021 ahead of the next academic year, but we do not see ourselves being in a position to accommodate any student placements until 2022 (subject to review).

 Over the years a number of students who have passed through the office on work experience have gone on to become architects, and indeed some of them work here now.
 It is wonderful that such an interest is being shown in the profession – this interest can possibly be attributed to popular television programmes such as ‘Room to Improve’, ‘Grand Designs’, etc. The other reality is that the population is expanding and the economy is on the up so the construction sector is booming again.
 Thankfully Architecture and design are now becoming part of Irish culture and awareness.